Sushi: History, Types, and Dining Guide

 QTdiy4r19FfJu7oBNQbWa9pm6KUmHY0u06Dq2GBp__1680_1120

-Here, you can enjoy sushi made with freshly caught fish from Toyama Bay.
-The shrimp sushi, known for its special sweetness and juiciness, is particularly famous.
+This is a place where you can enjoy sushi made with fresh fish delivered directly from Toyama Bay.
+The white shrimp sushi, in particular, is famous for its special sweetness and juiciness.